luks3r/Luksy/README.md

 # Luksy

-It's a simple ECS, but it'll grow.
+## Description
+RPG-like game with big future.
+By the moment I'm just playng around with Rust and building basic game, but it'll grow.